smartems/smartems/docs/sources/installation/migrating_to2.md

 Start by going to the `Data Sources` view (via the side menu), and make sure your InfluxDB data source is added.
-Specify the database name where your smartEMS v1.x dashboards are stored, the default is `grafana`.
+Specify the database name where your smartEMS v1.x dashboards are stored, the default is `smartems`.

 ### Go to Import dashboards view